isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bed-bugs-bite-through-clothing.markdown

 Luckily, most leggings and socks are too tight for bed bugs to bite underneath them - and the bugs won't definitely bite through them.
-Most leggings have nylon and elastic materials that'll tightly hug your legs and hence prevent [bed bug bites](https://pestpolicy.com/how-long-do-bed-bug-bites-last/) .Â Therefore, any bed bugs bite you'll notice on your legs will only occur at any bare skin that the bugs will find.
+Most leggings have nylon and elastic materials that'll tightly hug your legs and hence prevent [bed bug bites](https://pestpolicy.com/how-long-do-bed-bug-bites-last/) .
+Therefore, any bed bugs bite you'll notice on your legs will only occur at any bare skin that the bugs will find.
 So, when you're wearing leggings for protection, also ensure you control bed bugs in other ways like sprays or steaming [lures](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1365-2915.2008.00790.x) .